leiferksn/hierarchy-component/README.md

 ## What does it do?

-It's an implementation of a dynamic hierarchical structure for Angular2.
+It's an implementation of a dynamic hierarchical structure for Angular2 and TailwindCSS.
 Suitable for menus.